 IN TRO DUCTION 7 1.
 Prea amble 9 2.
-In it i 2.1 lications of the Implementation of the Minder iative "Governance" votes "Remuneration" votes 13 13 20 18 P ROXY VOTING GUIDELINES 19 1.
+Initi 2.1 lications of the Implementation of the Minder ative "Governance" votes "Remuneration" votes 13 13 15 20 19 P ROXY VOTING GUIDELINES 19 1.
 Acc 1.1 1.2 1.3 ounts, Dividend and Discharge Annual report and accounts Discharge of the board of directors Allocation of income and dividend distribution 21 21 21 23 2.
-2.1 2.2 2.3 rd of Directors Election or re-election of non-executive directors Election or re-election of executive directors Election or re-election of the chairman of the board of directors Election or re-election of the members of the remuneration committee Grouped elections or re-elections of directors 24 24 26 27 27 3.
-Aud 3.1 it Firm 29 4.
-4.1 4.2 4.3 rd and Executive Remuneration Remuneration system and incentive plans Remuneration report Total remuneration amount for the board of directors Amount of fixed remuneration for the executive management Maximum amount of variable remuneration (prospective or retrospective vote) Total remuneration amount (fixed and variable) for the executive 31 31 31 31 32 4.7 management Length of employment contracts and of notice periods of the members of the executive management 33 35 5. ital Structure and Shareholder Rights Changes in the capital structure Capital increase without specific purpose 36 36
+Boa 2.1 2.2 2.3 2.4 rd of Directors Election or re-election of non-executive directors Election or re-election of executive directors Election or re-election of the chairman of the board of directors Election or re-election of the members of the remuneration committee 24 24 26 27 2.5 Grouped elections or re-elections of directors 28 3.
+Aud 3.1 it Firm Election or re-election of the audit firm 29 29 4.
+4.1 4.2 4.3 rd and Executive Remuneration Remuneration system and incentive plans Remuneration report Total remuneration amount for the board of directors Amount of fixed remuneration for the executive management Maximum amount of variable remuneration (prospective or retrospective vote) Total remuneration amount (fixed and variable) for the executive 31 31 32 32 33 4.7 management Length of employment contracts and of notice periods of the 34 members of the executive management 35 5.
+Cap 5.1 5.2 ital Structure and Shareholder Rights Changes in the capital structure Capital increase without specific purpose 36 36 36

-5.3 Capital increase for a specific purpose, with pre-emptive rights 37 5.4 Capital increase for a specific purpose, without pre-emptive rights 37 5.5 Share repurchase with cancellation or capital reduction via reimbursement of par value 38 5.6 Share repurchase without cancellation 38 5.7 39 Cancellation or introduction of a class of shares 39 Removal or introduction of a limit on voting rights 39 Removal or introduction of an opting out or opting up clause 40 5.11 Introduction or renewal of anti-takeover provisions 40 ì.
-Mer gers, Acquisitions, and Relocations 41 6.1 Proposals for mergers, acquisitions, and relocations 41 ٧.
-Ame endments to the Articles of Association 42 7.1 Various amendments to the articles of association 42 7.2 Fixing of the minimum and maximum board size 42 Modification of the length of the mandate of directors 43 7.4 Modifications of the articles of association related to the Minder ordinance 43 3.
-Sha reholder Resolutions 46 ).
-Ot h er Business 47 9.1 Resolutions not featured on the agenda 47 9.2 Election or re-election of the independent representative 47 ٩r pen dix 1: Independence criteria for the members of • the board of directors 48 ١r nen dix 2: Maximum number of external mandates 50 • • 00 4 L dix 3: Requirements with regard to the uneration system 51 • 51 ۱۲ • dix 4: Requirements with regard to variable rem uneration (bonus and long-term incentive plans) 54 ۱۲ • dix 5: Requirements with regard to the rem uneration report 57 ٩ŗ pen dix 6: Shareholder Resolutions 59
+5.3 Capital increase for a specific purpose, with pre-emptive rights 37 5.4 Capital increase for a specific purpose, without pre-emptive rights 37 5.5 Share repurchase with cancellation or capital reduction via F 0 reimbursement of par value 38 5.6 Share repurchase without cancellation 38 5.7 5.8 Capital reduction via cancellation of shares Cancellation or introduction of a class of shares 39 39 Removal or introduction of a limit on voting rights 39 Removal or introduction of an opting out or opting up clause 40 Introduction or renewal of anti-takeover provisions 40 6.
+Mer gers, Acquisitions, and Relocations 41 6.1 Proposals for mergers, acquisitions, and relocations 41 7.
+Ame endments to the Articles of Association 42 7.1 Various amendments to the articles of association 42 7.2 Fixing of the minimum and maximum board size 42 7.3 Modification of the length of the mandate of directors 43 7.4 Modifications of the articles of association related to the Minder 4.0 ordinance 43 8.
+Sha reholder Resolutions 46 9.
+Oth er Business 47 9.1 Resolutions not featured on the agenda 47 9.2 Election or re-election of the independent representative 47 Αp • dix 1: Independence criteria for the members of the board of directors 48 Αp pen dix 2: Maximum number of board mandates 50 Αp pen dix 3: Requirements with regard to the rem uneration system 52 Αp pen dix 4: Requirements with regard to variable rem uneration (bonus and long-term incentive plans) 55 Αp pen dix 5: Requirements with regard to the · • uneration report 58 Αp pen dix 6: Shareholder Resolutions 60 •

-2 | •ethos
+2 | ●ethos | 3